Probing soft signals of gravitational-wave memory with space-based interferometers: Detectability Analysis

 For a single LISA-like detector in the SEA, it is convenient to parameterize the triad $\{\mathbf{a,b,\hat{k}}\}$ in the detector frame defined in the left panel of Fig.~\ref{fig:detector}, where we choose $\mathbf{a}=-\mathbf{e}_\phi$, $\mathbf{b}=-\mathbf{e}_\theta$ and $\hat{\mathbf{k}}=-\mathbf{e}_r$.
 The positions of the SC ($I\in\{1,2,3\}$) in this detector frame are given by

 with the guiding center $\mathbf{X=0}$.

 For the long-term observation using a single detector or the joint observation using multiple detectors, we parameterize $\{\mathbf{a,b,\hat{k}}\}$ in the solar-system-barycentric (SSB) ecliptic coordinate frame, as depicted in the right panel of Fig.~\ref{fig:detector}.
-In the equal-armlengths approximation, the positions of SC in the SSB frame can be obtained as
+In the equal-armlengths approximation, the positions of SC in the SSB frame can be obtained as $x_{Ii}'= X'_i(\eta)+R_{ij}(\eta)\,x_{Ij}$, with the guiding center $\mathbf{X}'=R(\cos\eta,\sin\eta,0)$ and $R_{ij}$ a rotation matrix that depends on a phase constant $\Phi_0$ (corresponding to $\eta_0+\xi_0$ in \cite{Krolak:2004xp}): \begin{widetext}